 Phishing is one of the most widespread fraud schemes on the Internet.
 AXA, too, receives daily notifications from customers who have fallen victim to various phishing schemes.
 One of them is Claudine Berger* from Lausanne: She was scammed by cyber criminals out of CHF 13,000.

-A table of cherry wood and an Eames lounge chair: They were supposed to find a new home via Ricardo.
-Claudine Berger auctioned two pieces of furniture on the sales platform – and an interested buyer contacted her just a few days later.
+A table of cherry wood and an Eames lounge chair: They were supposed to find a new home via a sales platform.
+Claudine Berger auctioned two pieces of furniture on a sales platform – and an interested buyer contacted her just a few days later.
 “The young woman identified herself as Caroline DaSilva from Versoix.
 She asked me for my cell phone number and contacted me via WhatsApp.
 I didn’t think anything of it,” Berger explains.

 She asked several questions in the chat regarding the furniture and about pick-up – and then sent her a link.
 Berger wasn’t the least bit suspicious: “The interested party was friendly and communicated in perfect French.
 She wrote me that I could initiate delivery by Swiss Post easily and conveniently using the link.
 I thought that was really nice, especially because I was responsible for the delivery and the associated costs – and this way I didn’t have to spend so much time looking into it and was able to save time.”